chingsley/avengers-react-app/README.md

 > `routing-with-render-prop`: Demonstrates routing with the `render` prop rather than the component prop

+> `nested-routes`: Demonstrates how to implement nested-dynamic routes

+>`history-object`: How to use react router's history object to programmatically navigate between routes.

 ### `npm start`

 Runs the app in the development mode.<br />